NAHSRobotics-Team5667/2019-Digital-Eagles-Course-Plan/Assignments/Assignments/GitHub.md

 ### DO THIS FOR EACH ASSIGNMENT YOU COMPLETE

-You can have one repository for each assignment and a folder for every assignment if you wish.
+NOTE: You can have one repository for all assignments and a folder for every assignment if you wish.